IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ### Participation in political and public life

 Men have a right to advocate for themselves.
-Whether or not men actively claim and exercise their rights is an indicator of men's empowerment and levels of information.^[Equality for Women: A Handbook for NHRIs on Economic, Social and Cultural Rights]
+Whether or not men actively claim and exercise their rights is an indicator of men's empowerment and levels of information.^\[27]

 The Commission should monitor whether men advocate for men's rights and the barriers men face publicly advocating for their rights.